 Sub ohm coils will have a low resistance (below 1.0 Ohm) and will create large amounts of vapour to support a direct to lung vaping style.
 Sub ohm coils should be used with a high VG e-liquid, for example 70% VG.

 There are plenty of coils to choose from and picking the right one can make a huge difference.
-The best thing to do is learn a bit more about coils, a great place to start is our Beginner's Guide to Coils.
+The best thing to do is learn a bit more, a great place to start is our beginner’s guide to coils.
 It contains everything you need to know about coils.
-If you're looking for a recommendation or one-to-one assistance please get in touch with our Customer Service team, available via phone or e-mail.
+If you're looking for a recommendation or one-to-one assistance, our customer service team is available via phone and e-mail.

 Aside from different resistances, there are also differences in coils based on their structure, materials used, and the tanks they're intended to be used with.

 Ceramic vape coils, like all coils, use a metal heating element.
 However, where they differ from standard vape coils is the wicking material.
 Instead of simple cotton wicks they use a porous ceramic material, or in some cases a combination of ceramic and cotton.The benefits of ceramic coils include a reduced risk of spitback, improved flavour from e-liquid, faster heating at lower wattages and a longer lifespan overall.
 Leading vape brands like Smok and Vaporesso produce some of the most popular ceramic coils.